MartinKolarik/babel-plugin-dedent/README.md

 # babel-dedent

 Removes indentation from multiline template strings.
-Works wit both tabs and spaces.
+Works with both tabs and spaces.

 ## Installation